 This was a fantastic use case for the AI.
 It answered a critical data quality question instantly and accurately.
 To do this manually, we would have had to build a custom exploration with filters, which would have taken much more time.
 This was a clear win.

-Google Analytics currently doesn't have a beloved metric called "Exit Rate", can this AI pull it automatically for us?
+Google Analytics currently does not have a beloved metric called "Exit Rate".
+Can this AI pull it automatically for us?

 Our Prompt: "What are the top 10 page paths with the highest exit rates?"

 The Result: This is where things got a bit dangerous.
-It told us it couldn't get the pages with the highest exit rates, but it could get the pages with the highest number of exits.
+It told us it could not get the pages with the highest exit rates, but it could get the pages with the highest number of exits.
 It then gave us a list of pages ranked by their total exit count.

 This is a slight problem.
 Exit Rate and Number of Exits are completely different things.
 Your homepage will always have a high number of exits because it gets the most traffic, but its exit rate is likely very low.
 A page with a high exit rate is a red flag, telling you that people are leaving your site from that page more often than expected.